Force over Distance: Chapter 39

 “You’re—you’re okay, right?”

 And the thing was?
 The guy was fine.
 He was damn fine.
 He was better than fine.
 In fact, he was sitting there, calmly concentrating on shit.
 And doing a good job of it, too.
 Young could tell.
 His brain looked great.
 It looked spectacular, actually, running braided and laminar and intricately organized.
-It looked as good as it had ever looked.
+It looked as good as it’d ever looked.
 He wasn’t firewalling, but he had whole cathedrals of fluid form building themselves around the flow of gemstone neural winds.

 “Any interest in testing our radius?”
 Young asked casually.